castle-tech-testing/.github/profile/README.md

 ## Repositories

-The Flutter project has a number of repositories, some important ones include:
+The repositories listed here serve as valuable resources for Sample Code and tools to help you kickstart your Castle App development journey.

 <!-- alphabetical -->
 * [devtools](https://github.com/castle-tech-testing/devtools): the DevTools tooling (Signing Tool, Driver, Debugger).
-* [packages](https://github.com/flutter/packages): packages maintained by the Castles team
+* [packages](): packages maintained by the Castles team
-* [samples](https://github.com/flutter/samples): examples of Flutter applications for your enjoyment and edification.
+* [samples](): examples of Flutter applications for your enjoyment and edification.
-* [tests](https://github.com/flutter/tests): a repository for you to submit your application's tests to ensure that breaking changes don't affect your application.
-* [website](https://github.com/flutter/website): the source for our documentation site, https://docs.flutter.dev/.
+* [website](https://app.gitbook.com/o/6tF7C2qqoJCz0Nn2jAyX/s/xU83Zii4YR74EUjntis5/): the source for our documentation site, https://docs.flutter.dev/.